sjohner/serverless-resume/README.md

 Don’t spend too much time on your resume.
 It just serves as an example and you can still tweak it later on when it is online.

-# Step 2 - Deploy your resumé online
+# Step 2 - Deploy your resume online

 Deploy your resume online as an [Amazon S3 static website](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).